vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 -d packaging=jar -d jvmVersion=17 -d groupId=com.example -d artifactId=observation -d name=observation
 ```

-First thing after we unzip this, is to add 2 necessary dependencies: `micrometer-tracing-bridge-brave` and `zipkin-reporter-brave` that bring in Micrometer Observation, the Micrometer tracing API and Zipkin reporting bridge for reporting traces to Zipkin compatible tracing endpoints.
+The first thing to do after unzipping the project is to add two necessary dependencies that bring in the  Micrometer Observation, the Micrometer tracing API, and the Zipkin reporting bridge for reporting traces to Zipkin-compatible tracing endpoints:

-Additional dependencies in pom.xml:

 ```xml
 		<dependency>